hoehermann/purple-gowhatsapp/README.md

   If set to true (default), stickers will automatically be downloaded and may embedded in the conversation window if an appropriate webp GDK pixbuf loader is present.

 * `group-is-file-origin`
   It set to true (default), when a file is posted into a group chat, that chat will be the origin of the file.
 If set to false, the file will originate from the group chat *participant*.
+At time of writing, Bitlbee wants this to be false.
   Note: File transfers for group chats are supported since libpurple 2.14.0.
-Some protocol bridges may want to set this to false.

 * `attachment-message`
   This system message is written to the conversation for each incoming attachment.
 It can have two `%s` place-holders which wil be fed into a call to `printf`.